 While these defects may not directly impact a driver’s safety, they can lead to inconvenient and irritating problems for the vehicle owner, potentially resulting in costly repairs.

-In summary, understanding the distinction between safety and non-safety defects is essential for vehicle owners and legislators in the context of the California Lemon Law.
+Understanding the distinction between safety and non-safety defects is important regardless of whether your vehicle qualifies for the lemon law’s enhanced remedies.
 Assessing these defects’ severity and potential consequences helps determine the appropriate course of action to ensure safe and reliable transportation.

-Under California’s lemon law, manufacturers are responsible for fixing a used vehicle’s defects within several repair attempts.
-The exact number of attempts varies based on the severity of the defect and if the defect poses a risk to the vehicle’s safety:
+For vehicles that qualify under the lemon law, manufacturers must attempt to repair substantial defects.
+The exact number of attempts may vary based on the severity of the defect and if the defect poses a risk to the vehicle’s safety, but case law suggests:

 - Two attempts for life-threatening defects